yuvalmGS/gigaspaces-wiki-jekyll/xap97net/caching-scenarios.markdown

 - Less load on the database layer: Since the cache will isolate the database from the application somewhat, you will have less contention generated at the database layer.
 - Continuous High-Availability: Zero downtime of your data access layer with the ability to survive system failures without any data loss.

-The main supported caching mechanisms are the depanlinkin-line cachetengahlink#In-line Cachebelakanglink and the depanlinkside cachetengahlink#Side Cachebelakanglink.
+The main supported caching mechanisms are the [in-line cache](#In-line Cache) and the [side cache](#Side Cache).

-Both the In-line cache and the Side cache support the common deployment toplogies: depanlinkreplicatedtengahlink./terminology---data-grid-topologies.html#Primary Backup Data Gridbelakanglink, depanlinkpartitionedtengahlink./terminology---data-grid-topologies.html#Partitioned Data Gridbelakanglink and depanlinkprimary-backup partitionedtengahlink./terminology---data-grid-topologies.html#Primary Backup Partitioned Data Gridbelakanglink.
+Both the In-line cache and the Side cache support the common deployment toplogies: [replicated](./terminology---data-grid-topologies.html#Primary Backup Data Grid), [partitioned](./terminology---data-grid-topologies.html#Partitioned Data Grid) and [primary-backup partitioned](./terminology---data-grid-topologies.html#Primary Backup Partitioned Data Grid).

 # In-line Cache